 As a client of Wellkin, the following are steps for filing a complaint:

-The person expressing a complaint indicates verbally or in writing, the nature of his or her complaint.
+The person expressing a complaint indicates verbally or in writing, the nature of their complaint.

 The staff member hearing the complaint must respond within five working days of receiving the complaint.